Please click here if you do not see a Nav Frame at left

 Introduction.

-Frequently Asked Question #61: "I'm making a game that uses the [graphics or characters or name or gameplay or music or...] of a previously published [game or movie or book or album or TV show or...].
+Frequently Asked Question #61: "I'm making a game that uses the [title or graphics or characters or names or plot or gameplay or music or...] of a previously published [game or movie or book or album or TV show or...].
 I want to know what my legal risk is."

 This question (as you can see by the brackets above) is asked in a variety of ways.
-And the last part of the question is usually worded variously:
+And the last part of the question is usually worded in many various ways:

 • "Could somebody sue me?"

-• "The old game is no longer published, so am I safe to use it?"
+• "The old game or movie or whatever is out of print and discontinued, so am I safe to use it?"

 • "I'm only going to put it on my website, not sell it, so that's OK, right?"